shagunovk/shagunovk/README.md

 - 👋 Hi, I’m @shagunovk
-- 👀 I’m interested in Python, Data Science and Java
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript

 <!---
 shagunovk/shagunovk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.